Abhijeet-pesto/investorbook/README.md

 First check the `./db` directory.
 If the sampledata file is zipped, unzip it so that you have `./db/sampledata.sql`.
-Next, to start the postgres, hasura, and webclient services, run `docker-compose up`.
-When you submit your solution, you can integrate it to run with `docker-compose up` or include a brief README with instructions for running it locally.
+Next, to start the demo, run `docker-compose up`.
+Open [http://localhost:3001](http://localhost:3001) to view it in the browser.

 Feel free to access the data directly in Postgres (postgresql://postgres:postgres@postgres:5433/postgres) or through the Hasura